 Long-distance routes | Middle-distance routes | Short-distance routes |

-As I already mentioned we’ve walked all seven main routes.
-Below we give our personal opinion on the seven Camino routes.
-The routes are arranged according to their popularity.
+As I already mentioned we’ve walked all seven routes.
+Below I give my personal opinion on each of them.

 Camino Francés (the French Way)